G7 statement on further sanctions against Russia

 In contrast, Russia has taken no concrete actions in support of the Geneva accord.
 It has not publicly supported the accord, nor condemned the acts of pro-separatists seeking to destabilize Ukraine, nor called on armed militants to leave peacefully the government buildings they've occupied and put down their arms.

-Instead, it has continued to escalate tensions by increasingly concerning rhetoric and ongoing threatening military manoeuvres on Ukraine's border.
+Instead, it has continued to escalate tensions by increasingly concerning rhetoric and ongoing threatening military maneuvers on Ukraine's border.

 We reiterate our strong condemnation of Russia's illegal attempt to annex Crimea and Sevastopol, which we do not recognize.
 We will now follow through on the full legal and practical consequences of this illegal annexation, including but not limited to the economic, trade and financial areas.